A newly published study details the discovery of the first binary system consisting of a black hole and a Be-type star.

 A detailed analysis of its spectrum allowed scientists to infer the characteristics of its companion.
 “It turned out to be an object with a mass between 3.8 and 6.9 solar masses.
 An object like that, invisible to telescopes and with such large mass, can only be a black hole, because no neutron star with more than three solar masses can exist”, states Ignasi Ribas, CSIC researcher at the Institute of Space Sciences (IEEC-CSIC).

 The black hole orbits the Be star and is fed by matter ejected from the latter.
 “The high rotation speed of the Be star causes matter to be ejected into an equatorial disc.
-This matter is attracted by the black hole and falls on to it, forming another disc —called an accretion disc”.
-“By studying the emission from the accretion disc we could analyse the motion of the black hole and measure its mass”, comments Ignacio Negueruela, researcher at the University of Alicante (UA).
+This matter is attracted by the black hole and falls onto it, forming another disc —called an accretion disc”.
+“By studying the emission from the accretion disc we could analyze the motion of the black hole and measure its mass”, comments Ignacio Negueruela, researcher at the University of Alicante (UA).

 Scientists believe this object to be a nearby member of a hidden population of Be stars paired with black holes.
 “We think these systems are much more common than previously thought, but they are difficult to detect because their black holes are fed from gas ejected by Be stars without producing much radiation, in a ‘silent’ way”, Casares highlights.
 Experts hope to detect other similar binary systems in the Milky Way and other nearby galaxies by using bigger telescopes, such as the Gran Telescopio Canarias (GTC).

-Also participating in the study with Jorge Casares, Ignacio Negueruela, Marc Ribó and Ignasi Ribas are Josep M. Paredes, from the Institute for Scinces of the Cosmos of the University of Barcelona (ICC/IECC-UB), and Artemio Herrero and Sergio Simón, both from IAC and ULL.
+Also participating in the study with Jorge Casares, Ignacio Negueruela, Marc Ribó, and Ignasi Ribas are Josep M. Paredes, from the Institute for Scinces of the Cosmos of the University of Barcelona (ICC/IECC-UB), and Artemio Herrero and Sergio Simón, both from IAC and ULL.
 ICCUB and ICE researchers are also members of the Institute for Space Studies of Catalonia (IEEC).

 Black holes, an ongoing challenge

 The detection of black holes has been a challenge since their existence was first surmised by John Michell and Pierre Laplace in the 18th century.
 Given that they are invisible —their enormous gravitational force prevents light from escaping—, telescopes cannot detect them.
-However, black holes can occasionally trigger high energy radiation from the environment surrounding them and can thus be traced by X-ray satellites.
+However, black holes can occasionally trigger high-energy radiation from the environment surrounding them and can thus be traced by X-ray satellites.
 This is the case with active black holes, fed by matter transferred from a nearby star.
 If violent X-ray emission is detected from a place where nothing but a normal star is seen, a black hole might be hiding there.

 Thanks to this method, researchers have discovered 55 potential black holes over the last 50 years.
 Seventeen of them have what astronomers call a ‘dynamic confirmation’: the feeding star has been localized, allowing for the mass of its invisible companion to be measured.
 If it is above three solar masses, then it is considered to be a black hole.